Note

 Phishing-resistant authentication methods

-While traditional MFA with SMS, email OTP or authenticator apps significantly improves security over password-only systems, these options introduce friction—requiring additional steps for users, like entering codes, approving push notifications, or using authenticator apps.
-Moreover, these options for MFA are prone to remote phishing attacks.
-Remote phishing is where attackers use social engineering and AI-driven tools to steal identity credentials—like passwords or one-time codes—without physical access to a user's device.
+While traditional MFA with SMS, email OTP, or authenticator apps significantly improves security over password-only systems, these options introduce friction — requiring additional steps for users, like entering codes, approving push notifications, or using authenticator apps.
+Moreover, these MFA options are prone to remote phishing attacks.
+In a remote phishing attack, attackers use social engineering and AI-driven tools to steal identity credentials — like passwords or one-time codes — without physical access to a user's device.

 Microsoft recommends using phishing-resistant authentication methods such as Windows Hello for Business because they provide the most secure sign-in experience.